NLALDlab/LHDM/README.md

 # LHDM
 Lawson-Hanson with Deviation Maximization

-This is the companion software of the article "The Lawson-Hanson Algorithm with Deviation Maximization: Finite Convergence and Sparse Recovery" by M.Dessole, M.Dell'Orto and F.Marcuzzi
+This is the companion software of the article

+M. Dessole, M. Dell’Orto, F. Marcuzzi, The lawson-hanson algorithm with deviation maximization: Finite convergence and sparse recovery, *Numerical Linear Algebra with Applications* (2023). https://doi.org/)10.1002/nla.2490.

 It contains:
 - a main file "LHDM.m" with LHDM algorithm implementation;